 Examples of Kanji with ON and KUN Readings

 Below, see how knowing this will help us identify the reading of the Japanese ideogram.
-And also see how this tip doesn't work 100% sometimes.
+And also see how this tip does not work 100% of the time.

-See below the example of the ideogram that means study and learn in Japanese:
+See below the example of the ideogram that means to study and learn in Japanese:

 学